Wolox/pagination-node/README.md

 If no `page` or `limit` options are sent to the `paginate` method, the package will set those values to It's default ones.

-It's also posible to change the default values of the `page` and `limit` options to any desired value, in such a way that the package will always paginate with the desired behaviour by defaultl without having to specify `page` and `limit` options everytime you use it.
+It's also possible to change the default values of the `page` and `limit` options to any desired value, in such a way that the package will always paginate with the desired behavior by default without having to specify `page` and `limit` options every time you use it.

 ## Installing